Bridge of Remembrance: Geography

-The archway was built over the east end of the Cashel Street bridge that links Oxford and Cambridge Terraces over the Avon River.
+The archway was built over the east end of the Cashel Street bridge that links Oxford and Cambridge Terraces over the Avon River / Ōtākaro.
 It became a pedestrian precinct on Anzac Day (25 April) in 1977.
 East of it is the business district and the main pedestrian mall.
 In the area between the bridge and Victoria Square are the Floral Clock, Law Courts, Canterbury Provincial Council Buildings, Our City and the Scott Statue.

 History

 Edward George Wright, a civil engineer and contractor, won the contract of building a bridge over the Avon River at Cashel Street and completed the work in May 1873.
 Wright was paid £509 for his work, but there was in addition a separate tender for work on the approaches.

 The idea of building a memorial arch on top of the existing bridge, a "Bridge of Remembrance", was first raised in a letter to The Press on 24 July 1919, written by Mrs Wyn Irwin.
 The suggestion found support from the public.
 Construction began on 23 January 1923.
 The cornerstone was laid by Lord Jellicoe, Governor-General and Admiral of the Fleet on Anzac Day, 25 April 1923, when the religious blessing was invoked by Archbishop Churchill Julius.

 The memorial was unveiled on 11 November 1924, Armistice Day, by Lord Jellicoe.
 From King Edward Barracks further west on Cashel Street, soldiers crossed the Avon River at this location, marching off to the railway station in Moorhouse Avenue to fight in three wars.
 Stage 1 of the bridge's refurbishment occurred in 1989, Stage 2 began two years later, being completed in 1992 with a commemorative plaque dedication ceremony held on 21 June.

 The bridge was closed to motorised traffic in 1976, several years prior to the adjacent Cashel Street's closure to vehicular traffic (on 11 January 1982).

 In February 2011, it was targeted by vandals who sprayed it with graffiti.
 Only a fortnight later, the February 2011 Christchurch earthquake struck, damaging the arch.
-Permanent repair and earthquake strengthening was estimated to cost over NZ$2m.
-Christchurch City Council initially considered placing a temporary steel structure around the arch, but, at NZ$430,000, have since dismissed this idea as being too expensive.
+Permanent repair and earthquake strengthening were estimated to cost over NZ$2m.
+Christchurch City Council initially considered placing a temporary steel structure around the arch, but, at $430,000, have since dismissed this idea as being too expensive.
 The Returned Services' Association expressed dismay at the decision to not go ahead with the temporary work, citing fears of losing the heritage structure altogether in another strong aftershock, in just the same way as happened to the Lyttelton Timeball Station in the June aftershock.
 The Bridge of Remembrance repairs earthquake strengthening started in May 2013, with hopes of repairs being partially completed to commemorate the 100th anniversary of World War I in August 2014 and being fully completed in time to commemorate Anzac Day 2015.
-Those timelines were not met and whilst structural repairs were completed by December 2015 at a cost of NZ$6.7m, the Bridge of Remembrance re-opened to the public and rededicated on Anzac Day, Monday 25 April 2016.
+Those timelines were not met and whilst structural repairs were completed by December 2015 for $6.7m, the Bridge of Remembrance re-opened to the public and rededicated on Anzac Day, Monday 25 April 2016.